 The Best of Nikon

-The first time I seen this lens, Peter Lindbergh was using it while photographing Helena Christensen in Little Italy in NYC.
+The first time I saw this lens, Peter Lindbergh was using it while photographing Helena Christensen in Little Italy in NYC.
 I was using a Nikon 50mm f/1.4 AF-D at the time.
 A focal length I still love.
 But the Nikon Nikkor 85mm F/1.4 D IF was the coolest lens I had ever seen.
 OK,…I was very superficial at the time.
-But with that massive front element mounted on that Nikon F5, it was the most beautiful thing I had ever seen at the time.
+But with that massive front element mounted on that Nikon F5, it was the most beautiful thing I had ever seen.
 Alright, maybe a couple of women were better looking.
 But, not many.
 I had to have one.
 What I didn’t know was how spectacular the performance would be.
 And when it came to portraits, it left the 50mm in the dust.
 Sharp?
 Yes.
 But it was the slight compression that made everyone look good,…other than Quasimodo.
 Why short telephotos fell out of favor I’ll never know.
 Short telephoto lenses were the staples in the arsenals of Avedon and Penn. (and most others in the 70’s, 80’s, and 90’s)

 Humongous 77MM Filters